ProdioDesignWorks/api-request-prodio/README.md

 # api-request-prodio

 Request is designed to be the simplest way possible to make http calls.
 It supports HTTPS also.
+The purpose is to have a homogeneous methodology for making API requests throughtout the products being developed.
+This helps the developer from changing the approach with change in product.
+This module will the following functionalities listed below:

 ```js
 var request = require('api-request-prodio');